-- Does the material constitute an 'advertising or marketing communication', and if so - Is the advertising material clearly distinguishable as such?
+Does the material constitute an 'advertising or marketing communication', and if so Is the advertising material clearly distinguishable as such?
 Does the material constitute an 'advertising or marketing communication'?
 The Panel noted the definition of advertising in the Code.
-Advertising means: "any advertising, marketing communication or material which is published or broadcast using any Medium or any activity which is undertaken by, or on behalf of an advertiser or marketer,

-- over which the advertiser or marketer has a reasonable degree of control, and - that draws the attention of the public in a manner calculated to promote or oppose directly or indirectly a product, service, person, organisation or line of conduct".

-The Panel considered that the placement of the product, highlighting the product and detailing that it was being restocked in various colours did amount to material which would draw the attention of the public in a manner designed to promote the brand.
+Advertising means: "any advertising, marketing communication or material which is published or broadcast using any Medium or any activity which is undertaken by, or on behalf of an advertiser or marketer, - over which the advertiser or marketer has a reasonable degree of control, and - that draws the attention of the public in a manner calculated to promote or oppose directly or indirectly a product, service, person, organisation or line of conduct".
+The Panel considered that the placement of the product, highlighting the product and the inclusion of a discount code specific to the influencer did amount to material which would draw the attention of the public in a manner designed to promote the brand.
 With regards to whether the advertiser or marketer has a reasonable degree of control, the Panel noted that the advertiser had not provided a response.
 The Panel therefore was unable to confirm whether the advertiser had arranged for the Instagram stories.
-However, the Panel proceeded on the presumption that the Instagram stories were authorised by the advertiser, on the basis that Lily Brown is a well-known influencer who would be unlikely to post such material without an arrangement with the brand.

-For these reasons, the Panel considered that the Instagram stories did meet the definition of advertising in the Code.
+However, the Panel proceeded on the presumption that the Instagram stories were authorised by the advertiser, on the basis that a discount code specific to the influencer was included and that Georgie Stevenson is a well-known influencer who would be unlikely to post such material without an arrangement with the brand For these reasons, the Panel considered that the Instagram stories did meet the definition of advertising in the Code.